defuse/ictm/README.md

 3. It helps integrate forward-thinking security into the software development life cycle, since security is seen as a set of "features" that need to be planned in advance, rather than a seemingly-endless stream of problems that turn up after the code has been written.
-Following this methodology forces security engineers to consider the user experience and business outcomes.
+Following this methodology also forces security engineers to consider the user experience and business outcomes.

 ## The Methodology

-The threat model should have a clear target audience in mind, which could either be an end-user or a developer (in case the software is a library).
+The threat model should have a clear target audience in mind, which could either be an end-user or a developer if the software is a library.
 The threat model consists of a series of **security invariants**, which are written in language and terms that the audience understands.
 These are the security properties that the user (or developer) should be able to safely rely on.
 For example, a security invariant for full-disk encryption software might be:

 > If I use a strong password and an adversary obtains my encrypted disk while
 > my computer is turned off, they cannot learn anything about the contents.